TypeScriptPlayground/Serial/README.md

 - Create multiple serial connections at the same time.
 - List available ports and their properties.
 - Set timeouts for both reading and writing.
-- All functions are async.
+- All functions are async (currently not implemented yet).
 - Uses no third party modules.
 - Works on different operating systems (check [compatibility](#compatibility) for mor info).